daslicht/pm2-dev-refresh/README.md

 # PM2-DEV-Refresh
 is a extension for [PM2](https://github.com/Unitech/pm2 "PM2") , The modern and stable CLI process manager for Node apps with native clusterization, monitoring, startup scripts and much more.
-It will automatically refresh the browser after you safe a file.
+It will automatically refresh the browser after you save a file.

 # Setup Client